-Manan Trust is governed by six directors from the FSSA global team.
-They meet with Manan's management team regularly to discuss grant applications, the strategic direction of the Trust, and administrative and governance issues.
+Manan is governed by six directors from the FSSA global team.
+They meet with Manan's management team regularly to discuss grant applications, strategic direction, and administrative and governance issues.

 FSSA staff are invited to work alongside the Manan team throughout the grant making process – assisting with initial due diligence on partner organisations, monitoring and evaluation, relationship building, and annual project visits.
 Staff engagement brings a deeper perspective to our partnerships, helps ensure accountability, and encourages active global citizenship.